Trondheim toll scheme: Project size

 The system financed by the scheme includes a ring road around the city on European route E6, a new motorway east of the city to Stjørdal Municipality and Trondheim Airport, Værnes on E6, upgrades to E6 south of the city, including a new intersection at Sandmoen, a new Kroppan Bridge and a four-lane motorway between Klett and Melhus.
-As of 2007 a road from Ila via Brattøra to Lademoen, named Nordre Avlastningsvei, is under construction with plans to be finished in 2009 while an extension of E6 between the airport and to Kvithamar north of Stjørdal is in the start phase.
-Projects still not started include putting Osloveien in Byåsen in a tunnel, a new Sluppen Bridge and a four-lane motorway between Tonstad to Klett.
+As of 2007 a road from Ila via Brattøra to Lademoen, named Nordre Avlastningsvei, was under construction with plans to be finished in 2009 while an extension of E6 between the airport and to Kvithamar north of Stjørdal was in the start phase.
+Projects still not started at that time included putting Osloveien in Byåsen in a tunnel, a new Sluppen Bridge and a four-lane motorway between Tonstad to Klett.
 There was also a political consensus that some of the money generated by the system should be used to improve public transport in the city.
-Some environmental projects in the area also benefit from the toll income.
+Some environmental projects in the area also benefited from the toll income.

+The toll collection was administrated by Trøndelag Veifinans.
 More than twenty toll booths were built, closing off all approaches to the city.
-It was impossible for anybody driving a car to get in for free weekdays between 6am and 6pm.
+It was impossible for anybody driving a car to get in for free weekdays between 6 am and 5 pm.
 The charge was NOK 15 for cars and 30 for trucks.
-The systems has been designed to be user friendly through AutoPASS technology developed by the local company Q-Free, involving a radio-transmitted registration of passing cars, allowing cars to pass the toll booths at 60 km/h (but at most toll booths the speed limit was 50 km/h).
+The systems were designed to be user friendly through AutoPASS technology developed by the local company Q-Free, involving a radio-transmitted registration of passing cars, allowing cars to pass the toll booths at 60 km/h (but at most toll booths the speed limit was 50 km/h).
 The driver fits a small, plastic RFID device to the windscreen of the car, which communicates with the toll booth when the car passes through, and deducts money from the user's account.
-Those who (intentionally or by negligence) passes a toll booth without an operating toll device (or paying manually where possible) are subject to a fine.
-Motorists using a toll device are eligible to a toll discount.
+Those who (intentionally or by negligence) passed a toll booth without an operating toll device (or paying manually where possible) were subject to a fine.
+Motorists using a toll device were eligible for a toll discount.